neu-insure-antiphishing-research-group/antiphishing-chrome-extension/README.md

-# mike-extension-poc
+# INSuRE - Northeastern University IA 8660 Phishing
-Mike's Chrome Extension PoC Repo
+Google Chrome Extension Security Prototype

 # Development
 * First, replace the `<REPLACE_WITH_GOOGLE_GMAIL_API_KEY_ID>` and `<REPLACE_WITH_KEY_FROM_GOOGLE_CHROME_STORE>` with the appropriate values in `manifest.json`.